Power Planter Augers: Digging Made Easy

 Each spring, millions of pansies, petunias and other flowering plants are carefully planted in yards and gardens to beautify homes and landscapes.
 The same thing happens in vegetable gardens, where millions of tomatoes, peppers and other edible plants are planted.

 It doesn’t end there.
-Each fall, countless millions of spring-flowering bulbs such as daffodils, tulips and hyacinths are planted to ensure that yards and landscapes are brightened by colorful flowers as soon as winter fades.
+Fall is the best time to plant spring-flowering bulbs such as daffodils, tulips and hyacinths are planted.
+Planting bulbs in the autumn ensures that yards and landscapes are brightened by colorful flowers as soon as winter fades.

 What do all those billions of plants and bulbs have in common?
 A hole has to be dug for every one of them.
 And that means a whole lot of time and energy is spent digging in the dirt.

-“The number of holes that are dug every year is astounding,” said Greg Niewold, president of Power Planter.
+“The number of holes that are dug every year is astounding,” said Greg Niewold, president of Power Planter, the company that makes Power Planter augers.
 “Our mission is to reduce the time and effort it takes to dig planting holes.”